Every student will need support, advice & guidance at some time in their time at College.

 Information Centre and Student Services

 We have Information Centres at both campuses.
-They can help with a range of topics including:
+We hold the Gold-Standard Matrix Award for advice and guidance.
+Our advisors can help with a range of topics including:

 - Course information, applications and enrolment